 Transportation to and from student teaching and related events is the sole responsibility of the teacher candidate.
 Placements will be secured to fulfill regulatory, certification, and program requirements.
 In some instances, teacher candidates should be prepared to travel approximately one hour, each way, per placement.

-The teacher candidate must notify his/her College Supervisor, the cooperating teacher, and the main office of the host school as soon as possible prior to the start of the school day.
+The teacher candidate must notify their college supervisor, the cooperating teacher, and the main office of the host school as soon as possible prior to the start of the school day.

 Teacher candidates are required to wear appropriate identification at all times while in the assigned school district for their student teaching sessions.
 SUNY Cortland will provide all teacher candidates with a lanyard and name tag identifying them as a SUNY Cortland teacher candidate.
 Individual districts may also have identification requirements specific to their district and may provide the teacher candidate with another form of identification that is required by the district.
 Please adhere to the policy set forth by each school district.